kionnesmith90/Linux-Bash-shell/README.md

 ## Objective

-Working in Linux Bash shell to revise file permissions and adding user into the system with the correct access.
+Working in Linux Bash shell to revise file permissions, add user into the system, and assign user to group(s).

 ### Skills Learned